jtabalon/the_rust_book/4_ownership/references_and_borrowing/README.md

 Dangling Pointer: pointer that references a location in memory that may have been given to someone else by freeing some memory while preserving a pointer to that memory.

+The compiler guarantees there will not be dangling references.
+- If you have a reference to some data, the compiler ensures the data will not go out of scope before the reference to the data does.

+## Final Notes

+1. At any given time, you can have either one mutable reference or any number of immutable references.
+2. References must always be valid.